twagar11/ansible-labs/modules/Module-File.md

 **NOTE:** notice that we are not mentioning a specific file thus copying everything inside the directory.

-login to each host, to verify the folder and file
+Login to each host, to verify the folder and file

-## Step 4 - Delete Directory
+## Step 4 — Delete Directory

 Delete a specific directory from all hosts in the `websever` group with the following command: